Independent Study to prepare for workshop

 Raw Sequence data

-• The raw data are “reads” from a sequencing machine.
+• The raw data are “reads” from a sequencing machine in FASTQ files

-• A read is sequence of DNA or RNA shorter than the whole genome or transcriptome
+• A read is sequence of RNA which is shorter than the whole transcriptome

 • The length of the reads depends on the type of sequencing machine